We are but a microscopic speck in a remote part of the cosmos. Learn just how small, and why our existence is so unique.

 As with dark matter, scientists do not fully understand what holds atoms together.
 Termed atomic glue or dark energy, the source of attraction has eluded scientists for thousands of years.

 No matter the scale, science is left with more questions than answers.
 The source of the universe, the way it is held together and many other facets are left unanswered because the true Source of the cosmos is ignored.

 One of the few things science agrees upon is that our cosmos is enormous, and with such vast expanse, scholars make another foolish leap—the assumption that physical life must exist elsewhere.
 This is simply not the case.

-Even with billions and trillions of galaxies, most of the universe is extremely hostile to any form of life.
-The gravitational effects, destructive gases, harmful radiation and a variety of other factors make it impossible for would-be human explorers to come within thousands of light years of these remote galaxies, never mind for life to form, evolve and flourish.
+Even with billions of galaxies, most of the universe is extremely hostile to any form of life.
+The gravitational effects, destructive gases, harmful radiation and a variety of other factors make it impossible for would-be human explorers to come within thousands of light-years of these remote galaxies, never mind for life to form, evolve and flourish.

 In fact, almost all basic conditions for life are missing in the vast majority of the universe.
-Over 98% of nearby galaxies are far less metal rich than ours—virtually eliminating any chance for earth-like planets to form.
+Over 98 percent of nearby galaxies are far less metal rich than ours—virtually eliminating any chance for Earth-like planets to form.

 As we have seen in this series, Earth is perfectly positioned in this zone in our solar system.
 Our solar system is positioned in this zone within the Milky Way.
 And our galaxy is ideally positioned to support life and discovery of the cosmos.